-Benedict Cumberbatch is back on the big screen!
+Benedict Cumberbatch is back on the big screen in The Courier!

 Benedict Cumberbatch is back on the big screen but not in the role that many of us may have initially been clamoring for.
 Fans of the Marvel Cinematic Universe (myself included) had high hopes that Cumberbatch might be making an appearance as Dr. Stephen Strange in WandaVision.
 Still, as we all know, that series concluded without a Dr. Strange cameo.
-However, Cumberbatch fans can now head to their local cinema to see him, not as the Sorceror Supreme, but instead as Cold War spy Greville Wynne trying to put an end to the Cuban Missile Crisis.
+However, Cumberbatch fans can now head to their local cinema to see him.
+You won’t see him as the Sorceror Supreme, but as Cold War spy Greville Wynne trying to end the Cuban Missile Crisis.

 The Courier, directed by Dominic Cooke, is based on a true story.
 It is about a British salesman named Greville Wynne (Cumberbatch) who assisted MI6 in obtaining important Russian intelligence regarding the Soviet nuclear missile program with the help of a Russian source named Oleg Penkovsky (Merab Ninidze).
 The Courier premiered over a year ago at the 2020 Sundance Film Festival under the name Ironbark.
 It was supposed to come to theaters in mid-2020.
 Due to multiple delays resulting from the COVID-19 pandemic, it’s finally landing in theaters with a change in title over a year after its initial debut.
 The plot summary may sound a bit grim and bland, and, to put it bluntly, the movie is as well.
 It doesn’t offer a ton in the realm of suspense and imagination, but the performances and pacing are good enough to get you through to the end.